 Imported clusters will not be affected by Rancher being removed.
 For other types of clusters, refer to the section on accessing downstream clusters when Rancher is removed.

-If an imported cluster is deleted from the Rancher UI, the cluster is detached from Rancher, leaving it intact and accessible by the same methods that were used to access it before it was imported into Rancher.
+If a registered cluster is deleted from the Rancher UI, the cluster is detached from Rancher, leaving it intact and accessible by the same methods that were used to access it before it was registered in Rancher.

 To detach the cluster,

-Result: The imported cluster is detached from Rancher and functions normally outside of Rancher.
+Result: The registered cluster is detached from Rancher and functions normally outside of Rancher.